largehappygroup/codesummary_eyetracking/README.md

 ## Stimuli
 This folder contains the "database."
 Just spreadsheets that store the Java functions, their id numbers, and summaries (human and AI written).
 * stimulus_selection.ipynb - takes the pruned_seeds2.csv and generates writing stimuli and reading stimuli, which don't share any functions.
 The task is designed so 60% of the functions seen by each participant are the same, with the other 40% being from a larger, random pool of stimuli.
 Here it's designed so there are 40 reading stimuli and 25 writing stimuli.
 This file also does a sort of bit flip for whether participants see the human-written or AI-written summaries.
-Since it's all randomized, this may not do very much.
-### Folders

 ## Bounding Boxes
 This directory contains the code for creating the bounding boxes, intermediate data, and final bounding box files.
 The important folders are final_stimuli (images of each Java function) and word_coordinates_final (polished bounding boxes for each function).
 Below is a short description of each file: